 "Since the beginning of motoring you’ve had racing, and so much good stuff comes out competition, right?"
 Pearson says.
 "You have enormous amount of money and expertise and talent just poured into pushing the technology further and further.
 So that really made a lot of sense.

-"And we’ve seen things like Formula One spinning off Formula E, drone racing has come up, Roborace has come up – they’re trying to find the next step in racing.
+"And we’ve seen things like Formula One spinning off Formula E (opens in new tab), drone racing (opens in new tab) has come up, Roborace (opens in new tab) has come up – they’re trying to find the next step in racing.
 And we figured merging those things into electric vehicle racing makes total sense.

 "I always say that building a race around this, you capture an enormous audience.
 We build a market for our vehicle at Alauda."